truefoundry/cognita/README.md

 # 🎉 What's new in Cognita

--   [April, 2024] Support for multi-modal vision parser using GPT-4
--   [May, 2024] Added support for Embedding and Reranking using [Infninty Server](<(https://github.com/michaelfeil/infinity)>).
-You can use hosted services for embeddings and reranking and develop similar services for your usecase.
-This reduces the burden on your system and makes it more scalable.
+-   [May, 2024] Added support for Embedding and Reranking using [Infninty Server](https://github.com/michaelfeil/infinity).
+You can now use hosted services for variatey embeddings and reranking services available on huggingface.
+This reduces the burden on the main cognita system and makes it more scalable.
 -   [May, 2024] Cleaned up requirements for optional package installations for vector dbs, parsers, embedders, and rerankers.
 -   [May, 2024] Conditional docker builds with arguments for optional package installations
+-   [April, 2024] Support for multi-modal vision parser using GPT-4

 # Contents